By Margarita Camarena, CMT

 The Art of Breathing

-top of a balloon, or an umbrella
+The diaphragm resembles the top of a balloon, or an umbrella |

 When we breathe, a complicated synergy happens: we inhale, the diaphragm contracts, drawing down the lungs, which then fill with air.
 The ribs expand as well, opening up the many muscles that connect them.
 The diaphragm presses against all the belly organs, while the expanded lungs pushes against muscles of the chest and neck.
 We exhale, the diaphragm relaxes, the lungs empty, the ribcage compresses and all the organs and muscles, which were pressed, relax back into place.
 From inhale to exhale to inhale, a pumping action is created, continually moving toxins out, flooding fresh blood in, and relaxing the body.